 - The insured had children from different marriages that ended in divorce and was obligated to maintain the same life insurance policy as child support in both divorce decrees;

-- The insured was divorced but never changed the beneficiary designation and lived in a state where “automatic revocation upon divorce” laws control;
+- The insured was divorced but never changed the beneficiary designation and lived in a state where “automatic revocation upon divorce” laws control an ex-spouse’s rights to life insurance proceeds;

 - The insured had no beneficiary designation on file;